3 Exclusive Tips For E-Commerce SEO To Rank On Page One Of Google

 Yes, as it is a very important part of the overall process.
-We will help you ensure that every step your customers take on their journey ‘through’ your inventory leads them to the right places, offers the information they are looking for and guides them to the destination you want them to ultimately head; the checkout.
+We will help you ensure that every step your customers take on their journey ‘through’ your inventory leads them to the right places, offers the information they are looking for and guides them to the destination you want them to head ultimately; the checkout.

 It is, but often it needs to be conducted in a different way to a standard SEO keyword research project.
 Amazon, for instance, has its own search engine called A3.
-Therefore an Amazon seller will need to look at how searches work there, as well as in popular off Amazon search engines like Google and Bing.
+Therefore an Amazon seller will need to look at how searches work there and in popular off Amazon search engines like Google and Bing.
 This calls for an additional set of skills that not all SEOs have.

-When a potential customer lands on your site and is browsing through your products they will often have questions.
-If you are a clothing brand, for example, they may want to know the fit of a specific shirt.
+When a potential customer lands on your site and is browsing through your products, they will often have questions.
+For example, if you are a clothing brand, they may want to know the fit of a specific shirt.
 The picture alone will not tell them that.

 Without a detailed product description that offers them the information they need, it’s probable they will click away to another site, losing you a sale and handing it to your competitor.

 Product descriptions are also important for SEO.
-But they need to be written carefully and in accordance with the style of the platform you sell on.
+But they need to be written carefully, and according to the style of the platform, you sell on.
 You need to include keywords without keyword stuffing and offer the information people are looking for in a clear, concise way.

 An e-commerce SEO campaign ensures that unique product descriptions are created to avoid duplicate content on all product and category pages.
 It is extra work and perhaps even an extra expense for e-commerce site owners but is the only way a product’s page or listing will have a chance of ranking well in SERPs.

-Savvy shoppers almost never purchase a product without knowing how it’s going to work for them.
+Savvy shoppers seldom purchase a product without knowing how it’s going to work for them.
 They read the good, the not-so-good, and the downright ugly reviews to make the all-important decision: should I pull out my wallet and take the plunge?